sunghoyim/ICD-Code-Mapping-Project/README.md

 ## Discussion

 Our research underscores the importance of bridging the gap between ICD codes and SNOMED CT through the Concept Unique Identifier (CUI).
 This approach empowers data-driven healthcare informatics.

-## Usage

-This repository provides you access to the code and data used in our research project, offering insights into the mapping process.
-For detailed usage instructions, refer to the [USAGE.md](link-to-usage-file).

-## License

-This project is shared under the [MIT License](link-to-license).
-For the complete details, consult the [LICENSE](link-to-license) file.

-## Contributing

-We welcome contributions from the community.
-Before diving in, please review our [Contribution Guidelines](link-to-contribution-guidelines).

 ## Acknowledgments